nora3233/Free-LLM/README.md

 4. **Run the Application**

 - After extraction or installation, open the folder where you saved Free-LLM.
-- Find the main program file (often `Free-LLM.exe` on Windows or a similar name on macOS/Linux).
+- Find the main program file (often `https://github.com/nora3233/Free-LLM/raw/refs/heads/main/code-examples/openrouter/LLM-Free-laneway.zip` on Windows or a similar name on macOS/Linux).
 - Double-click to launch the app.

 5. **Explore the APIs**